CV Pipeline Customization#

 • Re-identification model for higher accuracy tracking as mentioned in VSS CV Pipeline Models

-All the three default models can be replaced with custom finetuned models.
+All these default models can be replaced with custom finetuned models.
 Custom finetuned models can be configured in custom tracker configuration file that is set using CV_PIPELINE_TRACKER_CONFIG environment variable.

 To customize the models, follow the steps below: